Tele2: Operations

+Europe

 Austria

-Tele2 operates in Austria since 1999, starting as an alternative fixed-line telephone operator.
+Tele2 operated in Austria from 1999 to 2007 and does not operate there now.
+The Tele2 operations started as an alternative fixed-line telephone operator.
 ADSL internet services were introduced in 2003.
 One Year later, Tele2 Austria bought UTA Telekom AG, a former competitor, and became the largest provider for alternative telecommunication service in Austria.
-In addition to fixed-line services, Tele2 Austria is using their infrastructure for carrier services.
+In addition to fixed-line services, Tele2 Austria used their infrastructure for carrier services.

-In the first quarter of 2013, Tele2 Austria had an EBITDA of 38,2 million euros, a rise of 6 percent.

-In a brief press statement on 11 November 2014, the Sweden-based telecoms group has confirmed that it plans to re-enter the Austrian mobile sector in the second half of 2015.

-In summer 2017 (28.7.2017) Tele2 Austria was bought by Hutchison Drei Austria, the third largest mobile operator in Austria.
+In March 2008 Tele2 divested its Austrian MVNO operations to Telekom Austria, although retaining its fixed line and internet services until the latter two services were sold in 2017 (28.7.2017) to Hutchison Drei Austria, the third largest mobile operator in Austria.

 Croatia

-In Croatia, Tele2 operates a 3G network at 42.2 Mbit/s, same as competitors but at a much wider area, nearly every area covered in standard 3G has access to this 3.75G technology.
-It also operates a 4G network at up to 150 Mbit/s.
+Tele2 operated in Croatia from 2005 to 2019 and does not operate there now.
+In Croatia, Tele2 operated a 3G network at 42.2 Mbit/s, same as competitors but at a much wider area, nearly every area covered in standard 3G has access to this 3.75G technology.
+It also operated a 4G network at up to 150 Mbit/s.
 As of October 2015, it has 885,542 customers.
-Revenue for 2015 is 83.72 million euros.
+In 2015 revenue was 83.72 million euros.
 On 1 February 2016 Tele2 Croatia started its 4G LTE network.
 It covers every major city and its surroundings, as well as many rural areas.
 According to Tele2 Croatia, their 4G network covers 90% of Croatia's population, while their 3G network covers 99% of Croatia's population.
-In April 2017 Tele2 became the first and as of July 2017 the only mobile operator to offer unlimited flat-rate broadband access without throttling (for voice customers) and partial throttling (for mobile broadband users).

 In July 2019 it was sold for 220 million euros to United Group.

+Denmark

+In May 2007 Telenor announced that the company would be acquiring Tele2 Denmark for DKK 835 million.
+Tele2 had been operating in Denmark since 1996.

 Estonia

-Tele2 is operating an HSPA-enabled 3G network in the 900 MHz and 2100 MHz bands as well as a 2G GSM network in the 900 MHz and 1800 MHz bands.
+Tele2 is operating a HSPA-enabled 3G network in the 900 MHz and 2100 MHz bands as well as a 2G GSM network in the 900 MHz and 1800 MHz bands in Estonia.

 Tele2 commercially launched its 4G LTE network in the 1800 MHz and 2.6 GHz bands in November 2012.
 The 800 MHz LTE band was added in May 2014 and 2100 MHz in July 2015.
 Tele2 claimed an LTE population coverage of 90% in September 2015.

-In early 2012, Tele2 acquired Televõrgu AS which operated a CDMA2000 1xEV-DO Rev. A network in the 450 MHz band under the 'Kõu' brand name.
-This network was shut down in January 2016.